Skip to content

 31 251.25 1 46 40

-⍝ 31 average years, 251.25 days, 1 hour, 46 minutes, 40 seconds
+The result is 31 average years, 251.25 days, 1 hour, 46 minutes, and 40 seconds.
+Note that an extra grouping for the leftmost value had to be added.

 The decode function takes in a left argument vector of groupings and a right argument to be encoded.
 It can also take in one simple scalar left argument in case the groupings are equal.